jaewan99/ObsidianComputerScience/CSAPP/Chapter 3/Chapter 3.7 프로시저.md

 When procedure P calls procedure Q, Q must preserve the values of these registers, ensuring that they have the same values when Q returns to P as theydidwhenQwascalled.

+oneprocedure(thecaller)callsanother(thecallee), thecalleedoes not overwrite some register value that the caller planned to use later.

+registers %rbx, %rbp, and %r12–%r15 are classified as callee saved registers.
+When procedure P calls procedure Q, Q must preserve the values of these registers, ensuring that they have the same values when Q returns to P as theydidwhenQwascalled

+All other registers, except for the stack pointer %rsp, are classified as caller saved registers.
+This means that they can be modified by any function.
+The name “caller saved”canbeunderstoodinthecontextofaprocedurePhavingsomelocal data in such a register and calling procedure Q